 5.1 Limitations

 It is necessary to be aware that this was the first time these evaluation indicators have been used in this context.
 As such there is no available data to compare with at this stage.
 The evaluation presented is consistent with a number of the program evaluation standards put forth by Yarbrough et al. (2011).
 It is important to remember that this evaluation was rooted in a psychological perspective rather than educational.
 Although the focus of this paper has been more towards the empirical nature of the evaluation, the findings from the evaluation demonstrate that there is value in the GSLP programmes as there were documented increases seen in the outcome measures.

 The tools were devised based on previous evaluation literature and adapted to suit the bespoke needs of GSLP.
 By measuring at baseline and completion of the program we have been able to demonstrate increases across the dimensions measured.
 Future iterations will be able to refine the toolkit developed here.
-One example is the need to adapt the Likert scales; the order of the items on the smiley face scale, used with younger participants, would have benefitted from being in reverse order so as to avoid bias.
+One example is the need to adapt the Likert scales; the order of the items on the smiley face scale, used with younger participants, would have benefitted from being in reverse order (with the most negative item first) so as to avoid bias from selecting the first option which in this case was “very important”..

 In future work we aim to consider the theory of action and theory of change more explicitly than we have done so here (Funnel & Rogers, 2011).
-Whilst we would be able to do this it would feel post hoc in nature and in addition we do not feel that it would be appropriate to do so in this situation as the purpose of this paper was to present the toolkit that was developed to evaluate the GSLP programs, rather than explain their underlying logic.
+Whilst we would be able to do this, it would feel post hoc in nature and in addition we do not feel that it would be appropriate to do so in this situation as the purpose of this paper was to present the toolkit that was developed to evaluate the GSLP programs, rather than explain their underlying logic.

 5.2 Conclusions

-Bespoke evaluation resources were co-created by researchers and the Green Spaces, Learning Places (GSLP) delivery teams .
+Bespoke evaluation resources were co-created by researchers and the Green Spaces, Learning Places (GSLP) delivery teams in London, England.
 The purpose of these resources was to measure the influence of the GSLP programs on participants’: understanding, confidence, nature connection, wellbeing, and involvement with green spaces.
 Creating a bespoke toolkit allowed the GSLP team the evaluation of their programs was tailored to the specific needs and abilities of program users.

 The findings from the psychological evaluation show significant positive influences based on before and after self-reports and qualitative findings related to the five outcomes, which support the aims of the GSLP programs.
 Ensuring sustainable delivery of these programs, with opportunities for children and young people to engage with green spaces as part of these programs, can allow for longer-term evaluation of the effects on participants, as well as on the conservation of green spaces.
 In sum, the paper shows the value of the collaborative process which provides a model for others in evaluating programs in the field.
 Furthermore, the positive results related to the five outcome measures highlight value of engaging children and young people with nature and green spaces through participation in programs, such as the GSLP.